Chocobozzz/PeerTube/support/doc/production.md

 ## Installation

-**Please don't install PeerTube for production on a small device behind a low bandwidth connection (example: a Raspberry PI behind your ADSL link) because it could slow down the fediverse.**
+Please don't install PeerTube for production on a small device behind a low bandwidth connection (example: a Raspberry PI behind your ADSL link) because it could slow down the fediverse.
+See the [FAQ](https://github.com/Chocobozzz/PeerTube/blob/develop/FAQ.md#should-i-have-a-big-server-to-run-peertube) for more information.

 ### Dependencies

-Follow the steps of the [dependencies guide](dependencies.md).
+**Follow the steps of the [dependencies guide](dependencies.md).**

 ### PeerTube user